yandex-cloud/docs/en/certificate-manager/operations/import/cert-modify.md

-# Editing a custom certificate
+# Edit a user certificate

-After creating a [custom certificate](../../concepts/imported-certificate.md), you can change its name or description.
+After creating a [certificate](../../concepts/imported-certificate.md), you can change its name or description.
 To edit a certificate:

 {% list tabs %}